xpdavid/CS2103R-Report/index.md

 #### Background

-Currently, four static analysis tools are used in TEAMMATES for `Java`.
+Currently, four static analysis tools are used in TEAMMATES for Java.

 Here are the configurations of them.

 - [`CheckStyle`](https://github.com/TEAMMATES/teammates/blob/bd97f4210749b8a58a8285258098c2f91d492099/static-analysis/teammates-checkstyle.xml)
 - [`Macker`](https://github.com/TEAMMATES/teammates/blob/bd97f4210749b8a58a8285258098c2f91d492099/static-analysis/teammates-macker.xml)
-- [`PMD`](https://github.com/TEAMMATES/teammates/blob/bd97f4210749b8a58a8285258098c2f91d492099/static-analysis/teammates-pmd.xml) (As we decide some of rules in PMD will only be enforced in production code, we write another [configuration](https://github.com/TEAMMATES/teammates/blob/bd97f4210749b8a58a8285258098c2f91d492099/static-analysis/teammates-pmdMain.xml) in addition to this)
+- [`PMD`](https://github.com/TEAMMATES/teammates/blob/bd97f4210749b8a58a8285258098c2f91d492099/static-analysis/teammates-pmd.xml) (As we decide some of rules in PMD will only be enforced in production code, we write [another configuration](https://github.com/TEAMMATES/teammates/blob/bd97f4210749b8a58a8285258098c2f91d492099/static-analysis/teammates-pmdMain.xml) in addition to this)
 - [`FindBugs`](https://github.com/TEAMMATES/teammates/blob/bd97f4210749b8a58a8285258098c2f91d492099/build.gradle#L326) (Only one pattern `FindDeadLocalStores` is used)

 *Updated at commit [bd97f42](https://github.com/TEAMMATES/teammates/commit/bd97f4210749b8a58a8285258098c2f91d492099) at master*